Michael4170/PVEF-Core/Mission-Making.md

 **Open PVEF Arland in a second World Editor window, select what you want, Ctrl+C, and paste it into your world.**

-Per §2.5b of the plan this is a **Place**, not a Duplicate or an Override: you are copying entity *setups* that reference prefabs by GUID.
+This is a **Place**, not a Duplicate or an Override: you are copying entity *setups* that reference prefabs by GUID.
 Nothing of PVEF Core's enters your addon, and you keep getting its updates.
 It also means a copied base is not a snapshot that goes stale — it still points at `PVEF_Base_Small.et` and inherits any future change to it.

 ### What to copy for what